jespajo/site/readme.md

 ### To do

-- Make sure that if you delete files from `links` once they stop appearing in `/d/`??
+- Switch links.json into PostgreSQL database

 - Simple md to html converter.
 This would allow me to save markdown files in `/d/` and have them rendered on a simple but nice-looking html page which then appears in the directory

-- Add Google Analytics (lightest option)

 - Add easter egg to `d` that shows the `display:none` table rows in the directory

 ### New pages

-- My avocado tree
+- My avocado tree (in progress!)

-- Website update log page
+- Sketching page.
+A blank page with a canvas set up in a mobile friendly way with some configuration options
+  - the ability to add an image url that will load and fill the page appropriately
+  - you can shift the opacity of the image